-You may also find that your sense of self has been eroded, and you are unsure of your own opinions and your own thoughts.
-You are suffering from emotional exhaustion and need peace at all costs and so allow your boundaries to be trodden on and slip to the wayside.
+You may also find that your sense of self has been eroded and that you are unsure of your own opinions and thoughts.
+You are suffering from emotional exhaustion and need peace at all costs, so allow your boundaries to be trodden on and slip to the wayside.

 You may also be dealing with manipulation and gaslighting from your partner, which can make it hard to assert yourself and communicate your needs.

 Here are some of the key challenges you may face when trying to set boundaries in a toxic relationship:

 In a toxic relationship, setting boundaries can be risky.
 Your partner may react negatively to your attempts to assert yourself, and may even lash out or become more controlling.
 This can leave you feeling scared and unsure about how to proceed.